 In one word: Autonomy.
 That’s it.
 Give your child control over his learning.
 Ok, don’t freak out.
 I can just hear some of you.
 You don’t know my child.
 If I give him an inch when it comes to his work, he will do anything BUT what he’s supposed to do!
 Yep.
 Mine too.
 But … Continue reading The secret to getting your kids to fall in love with learning (or at least not complain as much as they used to)

 Picture this: A principal at the beginning of the school year tells all his teachers: "This year, we will have no end-of-grade test.
 We will have no letters or numbers on our report cards.
 There will be no homework just for the sake of assigning homework.
 Instead of assessing what each student knows, you will … Continue reading One year-end assessment that your kids will be begging for!

 Greg and I have had the privilege of walking with over a dozen couples towards marriage through pre-marital counseling.
 From former basketball players, to former camp staff, we meet about 4 times in the months leading up to their wedding and try paint a realistic picture of what a thriving marriage looks like.
-When … Continue reading How would you define the core of who your family is, and why is it important?
+When … Continue reading How would you define the core of who your family is?

 I sat in a chair like everyone else in the circle, but was different than everyone else.
 They shared their stories and I listened because there was nothing for me to say.
 They all connected.
 I was the outcast.
 It was about 8 years ago, and a friend had invited me to sit in on … Continue reading How to climb into someone’s skin-a lesson on empathy